fbpx

 “We will find healing,” she said.

-That night, as Orli supported Jewish students at the University of Maryland, Chief George and Laralyn and went to the Anthem theater a few miles away in Southwest Washington, D.C, where about a dozen anti-Israel protestors heckled Jewish Americans headed inside for an “evening of remembrance” for the victims of the October 7th attacks.
+That night, as Orli supported Jewish students at the University of Maryland, Chief Joseph and Laralyn went to the Anthem theater a few miles away in Southwest Washington, D.C, where about a dozen anti-Israel protestors heckled Jewish Americans headed inside for an “evening of remembrance” for the victims of the October 7th attacks.

 Some of the anti-Israel activists wore red paint to replicate blood spilled on their clothes to blame the Jewish Americans in the crowd for the deaths of Palestinians.
 One filmed the Jewish Americans as they stood in line, the camera zooming in on their faces, to seemingly intimidate them.

-In an effort that I call shame jiu-jitsu.
-Laralyn first turned her back on the protestors.
+In an effort that I call shame jiu-jitsu, Laralyn first turned her back on the protestors.
 That’s when she saw the crestfallen faces of Jewish Americans standing in line, looking sad, despondent and seemingly helpless to the taunts, one wide-eyed young girl gripping her grandmother’s hand firmly for safety.

 At that moment, Laralyn whipped around to face the anti-Israel protestors.